Trends From Each Decade We Wish Would Make a Comeback main image

 1910s - Driving Gloves

 You probably only wear gloves in the wintertime, but this accessory can (and should) be rocked year-round!
-Not only will a set of soft, leather gloves protect your fresh manicure from the elements, but these gloves also look ultra sexy.
+Not only will a set of soft, leather gloves protect your fresh manicure from the elements, but these gloves also look ultra sleek.
 Plus, putting them on before you get in the car in the hot summertime or cold wintertime will save your hands from being burned or frozen by the steering wheel!

 Driving gloves first appeared in the late 19th century when steering wheels were constructed from uncomfortable metal or wood materials.
 PLus, internal heating wasn't a thing because all cars were convertible.
 On top of protecting new drivers from the weather, they also prevented splinters from wooden steering wheels.